LawrenceGilligan/LawrenceGilligan/README.md

 Developer
 ---------

-I am studying computer science at Western Governors University with plans to become a data sceintist.
+I am studying computer science at Western Governors University with plans to become a python developer.

 * 🌍  I'm based in Northern Virginia
 * ✉️  You can contact me at [ltgilligan23@gmail.com](mailto:ltgilligan23@gmail.com)
-* 🧠  I'm developing my skills in Data Science in Machine Learning
+* 🧠  I'm developing my skills in Data Science and Machine Learning

 ### Skills